The Heart of Change

 The sunshine for the tree is like feedback for people.
 In a plant the suns energy provides the motive force for the whole system.
 In our organisations we call it motivation and the feedback loop is critical to success.
 Keeping people in the dark about what is required and how they are doing is demotivating.
 Healthy organisations are feedback-fuelled!

-Well using the 6M Design method and taking the ‘sturdy tree of understanding’ as the objective of the seed-to-tree process I then considered what the possible ways it could fail – the failure modes and effects analysis method that you taught me.
+L: Well using the 6M Design method and taking the desire to create a ‘sturdy tree of understanding’ as the goal of the seed-to-tree process, I then considered what the possible ways it could fail – the failure modes and effects analysis method that you taught me.

-This metaphor really helped because it allowed me to draw up a checklist of necessary conditions for successful growth of knowledge and understanding.
+This seed-to-tree metaphor really helped because it allowed me to draw up a checklist of necessary conditions for successful growth of knowledge and understanding.
 Rather like the shopping list that a gardener might have.
 Viable seeds, fertile soil, clean water, enough sunlight, and protection from threats and hazards, especially in the early stages.
-And patience.
+And patience and perseverance.
 Growing from seed takes time.
 Not all seeds will germinate.
 Not all seeds can thrive in the context our gardener is able to create.
 And the harsher the elements the fewer the types of seed that have any chance of survival.
 The conditions select the successful seeds.
 Deserts select plants that hoard water so the desert remains a desert.
-If money is too tight the miserly will thrive at the expense of the charitable – and money remains hoarded and fought over as the organisation withers.
+If money is too tight the miserly will thrive at the expense of the charitable – and money remains hoarded and fought over as the rest of the organisation withers.
 And the timing is crucial – the seeds need to be planted at the right time in the cycle of change.
-Too early and they cannot germinateg, too late and they do not have time to become strong enough to survive in the real world.
+Too early and they cannot germinate, too late and they do not have time to become strong enough to survive in the real world winter storms.

-?
-Yes.
+B: Yes.
 I see.
-The deeper you dig into your seeds-to-trees metaphor the more insightful it becomes.
+The deeper you dig into your seeds-to-trees metaphor, the more insightful it becomes.

 Defusing Trust Eroders – Part II